t54-labs/AgenticRiskStandard/docs/ap2-integration/transaction-flow.md

 2. **Underwriter assesses risk** and issues a decision with premium and collateral terms.
 3. **User pays premium** (insurance cost) or refuses and overrides.
 4. **Merchant locks collateral** (delivery guarantee) or refuses and the user overrides.
-5. In the happy path (premium paid + collateral locked), the **principal is automatically released** to the merchant.
-In the override path (terms refused), the user must explicitly approve release first.
+5. Principal release is always automatic.
+In the happy path (premium paid + collateral locked), the state goes directly to `RELEASABLE`.
+In the override path (terms refused), the override itself is the authorization and the state also goes to `RELEASABLE`.
+No separate approval step exists.
 6. **Merchant submits execution evidence** proving the funds were used as intended.

 Collateral handling is automatic: when the fee is settled, the server unlocks collateral on pass (returned to merchant) or slashes it on fail (seized to treasury).
 No separate action is needed.